nl253/Notes/Software-Engineering/checklist.md

   -------------------------------- -----------------------------------------------------------
-  Responds to change, iterative    Plan-driven, distinct phases to which you don't go back Focus on people                  Focus on software engineering practices e.g. documentation Small self-organising groups     No requiremtns about the size of development groups Close collaboration with clients No such requirement
+  Responds to change, iterative    Plan-driven, distinct phases to which you don't go back Focus on people                  Focus on software engineering practices e.g. documentation Small self-organising groups     No requirements about the size of development groups Close collaboration with clients No such requirement

 -   What is the relationship between Agile software development and Scrum?